Dominican Republic: Music and dance

 Musically, the Dominican Republic is known for the world popular musical style and genre called merengue, a type of lively, fast-paced rhythm and dance music consisting of a tempo of about 120 to 160 beats per minute (though it varies) based on musical elements like drums, brass, chorded instruments, and accordion, as well as some elements unique to the Spanish-speaking Caribbean, such as the tambora and güira.

 Its syncopated beats use Latin percussion, brass instruments, bass, and piano or keyboard.
 Between 1937 and 1950 merengue music was promoted internationally by Dominican groups like Billo's Caracas Boys, Chapuseaux and Damiron "Los Reyes del Merengue", Joseito Mateo, and others.
 Radio, television, and international media popularized it further.
 Some well known merengue performers are Wilfrido Vargas, Johnny Ventura, singer-songwriter Los Hermanos Rosario, Juan Luis Guerra, Fernando Villalona, Eddy Herrera, Sergio Vargas, Toño Rosario, Milly Quezada, and Chichí Peralta.

-Merengue became popular in the United States, mostly on the East Coast, during the 1980s and 1990s, when many Dominican artists residing in the U.S. (particularly New York) started performing in the Latin club scene and gained radio airplay.
-They included Victor Roque y La Gran Manzana, Henry Hierro, Zacarias Ferreira, Aventura, and Milly Jocelyn Y Los Vecinos.
-The emergence of bachata, along with an increase in the number of Dominicans living among other Latino groups in New York, New Jersey, and Florida, has contributed to Dominican music's overall growth in popularity.

 Bachata, a form of music and dance that originated in the countryside and rural marginal neighborhoods of the Dominican Republic, has become quite popular in recent years.
 Its subjects are often romantic; especially prevalent are tales of heartbreak and sadness.
 In fact, the original name for the genre was amargue ("bitterness", or "bitter music"), until the rather ambiguous (and mood-neutral) term bachata became popular.
 Bachata grew out of, and is still closely related to, the pan-Latin American romantic style called bolero.
 Over time, it has been influenced by merengue and by a variety of Latin American guitar styles.

 Palo is an Afro-Dominican sacred music that can be found throughout the island.
 The drum and human voice are the principal instruments.
 Palo is played at religious ceremonies—usually coinciding with saints' religious feast days—as well as for secular parties and special occasions.
 Its roots are in the Congo region of central-west Africa, but it is mixed with European influences in the melodies.

 Salsa music has had a great deal of popularity in the country.
 During the late 1960s Dominican musicians like Johnny Pacheco, creator of the Fania All Stars, played a significant role in the development and popularization of the genre.

 Dominican rock and Reggaeton are also popular.
 Many, if not the majority, of its performers are based in Santo Domingo and Santiago.